 Modern teletherapy techniques:

 3D conformal radiotherapy technique, intensity-modulated radiotherapy, and image-guided radiotherapy acquire the target’s right and exact shaping.
-It receives the prescribed dose of radiation.
+As a result, it receives the prescribed dose of radiation.

-These techniques allow radiotherapy to convey a lower dose of radiation to healthy tissues and a higher dose to a tumor.
+These techniques allow radiotherapy to convey a lower radiation dose to healthy tissues and a higher dose to a tumor.

-If it’s being treated above a certain threshold, the patients are at the risk of developing effects that appear later in life.
+It’s being treated above a certain threshold; the patients are at the risk of developing effects that appear later in life.

 Modern technology allows the sparing of vital organs.
-Another essential tool is radio-biological research that helps to select the best treatment schemes.
+Another essential tool is radio-biological research, which helps select the best treatment schemes.

 “I think this is a cultural evolution, and I think it’s going to take some time,” he said.

 It is one of the most crucial tech development for mental health.
-With time, society becomes more evolved about the role of mental health care.
-The demand for therapists will be increasing.
-However, the number of these providers isn’t growing to meet the need of the patients.
+With time, society has become more evolved about the role of mental health care.
+As a result, the demand for therapists will be increasing.
+However, the number of these providers isn’t growing to meet the patients’ needs.

-The most significant benefit of this therapy is that you don’t need to travel, and you can have a session from wherever you are.
+The most significant benefit of this therapy is that y don’t need to travel, and you can have a session from wherever you are.

 Stay tuned for more updates!